 A Warm Welcome in Arizona for Fall 2024 Energy Exchange Students

-During the semester, students will pursue courses that reflect their diverse academic interests and career goals.
-Some of these are Electric Power Devices, Energy Systems/Power Electronics, Photovoltaic Energy Conversion, Power Electronics and Power Management, Technology Entrepreneurship, Air Conditioning & Refrigeration, Wind Energy, Energy Transitions, and Entrepreneurship & Value Creation.
-Field visits to leading energy facilities are also planned to supplement their studies with practical experience.
-Visits will include First Solar, a testing lab and solar panel field, where students will learn about various technologies and observe tests for damaged solar panels.
-They will also visit the Ocotillo Power Plant, a modernized gas turbine facility, and the Red Rock Solar Plant, a 182,880-panel joint solar facility by Arizona State University and Arizona Public Service.
-They will witness the integration of renewable energy technologies, explore the Solana Generating Station’s innovative solar thermal system, and engage with engineers to understand the design, construction, and operation of these advanced energy facilities.
+Field visits to leading US energy facilities are also planned to supplement their studies with practical experience.
+They are set to visit First Solar, a testing lab and solar panel field, where students will learn about various technologies and observe tests for damaged solar panels.
+They will also tour the Ocotillo Power Plant, a modernized gas turbine facility, and the Red Rock Solar Plant, a 182,880-panel joint solar facility by Arizona State University and Arizona Public Service.
+These hands-on experiences will allow them to grasp the intricacies of energy system design, construction, and operations, helping them bring back advanced knowledge to Egypt’s energy sector.

 As the students embark on this exciting exchange adventure at ASU, they are poised to gain valuable academic, research, and cultural experiences.
 With the support of their mentors and peers, they are ready to make a lasting impact when they return to their home institutions and contribute to the future of Egypt’s energy research and innovation.